Copula Conformal Prediction for Multi-step Time Series Forecasting: Copula Conformal Prediction for Time Series (CopulaCPTS)

-Any search algorithm can be used to obtain $(s_1^*, \ldots, s_k^*)$.
-Because exhaustive search is exponential to the prediction horizon $k$ and can be prohibitively slow when $k$ is large, we implement the search with stochastic gradient descent using PyTorch.
-We explain the details in Appendix B.2 and study the effectiveness of the gradient descent method in Appendix C.6.
-The confidence region for each time step $j \in \{ 1, \ldots, k\}$ is constructed as the set of all $y_j \in \R^{d}$ such that the nonconformity score is less than $s_j^*$.
+Note that the $\rvu^*$ is not and does not have to be unique; any solution that satisfies the constraint in Eq. \ref{eq:search} will guarantee multi-step validity (Appendix \ref{app:proof}).
+The minimization helps with efficiency, i.e. the sharpness of the confidence regions.
+We use a gradient descent algorithm for the optimization in implementation (see Appendix \ref{app:sgd} for details, and Appendix \ref{app:alpha_search} for a study of its effectiveness).
+Lastly, We obtain $(s_1^*, \ldots, s_k^*)$ by $\hat{F}_j^{-1}(\rvu^*_j)$ and construct the confidence region for each time step $j \in \{ 1, \ldots, k\}$ as the set of all $y_j \in \R^{d}$ such that the nonconformity score is less than $s_j^*$.
 Algorithm \ref{alg:cpts} summarizes the CoupulaCPTS procedure.

-We prove that CopulaCPTS produces valid confidence regions for multi-step time series forecasting (Proposition \ref{lem:copulavalid}) in Appendix \ref{app:proof}.
+The full proof of CopulaCPTS's validity (theorem \ref{lem:copulavalid}) can be found in Appendix \ref{app:proof}.
 Intuitively, CopulaCPTS performs conformal prediction twice: first calibrating the nonconformity scores of each time step with $\Dcalone$, and then calibrating the copula with $\Dcaltwo$.
-At the cost of using a subset of the data to calibrate a copula, our approach produces provably more efficient confidence regions compared to worst-case corrections such as union bounding in \cite{Schaar2021conformaltime}, which is a lower bound for copulas (see Appendix \ref{app:bounds}).